Russell Gerry Crook

 Russell Gerry Crook (1869–1955) was an American sculptor and craftsman active in the Boston area.

-Crook was born in Lincoln, Massachusetts, and studied under John Henry Twachtman and Augustus Saint-Gaudens.
+Crook was born in San Francisco, and studied under John Henry Twachtman and Augustus Saint-Gaudens.
+He had his studio in Lincoln, Massachusetts.
 He created the Kona Fountain in Center Harbor, New Hampshire (1907), as well as figureheads for Dodge Watercars and a pair of terracotta polar bears.